melsman/melsman.github.io/papers.md

 ---
 {% include JB/setup %}

+* Duc Minh Tran, Troels Henriksen, and Martin Elsman. __Compositional Deep Learning in Futhark__.
+In _Proceedings of the 8th ACM SIGPLAN International Workshop on Functional High-Performance and Numerical Computing (FHPNC '19)_.
+Berlin, Germany.
+August, 2019.

 * Martin Elsman, Troels Henriksen, and Niels G. W. Serup. __Data-Parallel Flattening by Expansion__.
 In _Proceedings of the 6th ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY '19)_.
 Phoenix, AZ, USA.
 June, 2019.
 [PDF](/pdf/array19.pdf).

 * Troels Henriksen, Frederik Thorøe, Martin Elsman, and Cosmin Oancea. __Incremental Flattening for Nested Data Parallelism__.
 In _Proceedings of the 24th Symposium on Principles and Practice of Parallel Programming (PPoPP '19)_.
 Washington, DC, USA.
 February 2019.
 [PDF](/pdf/ppopp19.pdf).